Optimal Translocation of Living \& Active Filaments in Confinement: Experimental details

 \subsection{Experimental set-up and Image acquisition}

 For each measurement, worms were transferred and separated using a pipette.
 Due to natural size variations associated with age, worms of different contour length $\ell$ were selected (see main text).
 An individual worm was then placed in the 3D-printed channel within a temperature-controlled reservoir filled with aquarium water.
-A photograph and schematic of the whole experimental setup, including the 3D-printed channel is shown in Sup.~Fig.~S\ref{SupFig:Experimental_Setup}.
+A photograph and schematic of the whole experimental setup, including the 3D-printed channel is shown in Fig.~\ref{SupFig:Experimental_Setup}.

-The water temperature was regulated using a thermocontrolled bath that circulated hot or cold water through the bottom of the reservoir.
+The water temperature was regulated using a thermo-controlled bath that circulated hot or cold water through the bottom of the reservoir.
 The resulting temperature was monitored with a digital probe thermometer, and measurements were conducted at low (10$^\circ$C), intermediate (room temperature, 20$^\circ$C), and high (30$^\circ$C) temperatures.

-Both the two-state system and reservoir have transparent bottoms, allowing a camera (Nikon D5300) to be positioned below the reservoir while a white LED panel provided backlighting from above.
+Both the two-state system and reservoir have transparent bottoms, allowing a camera (Nikon D5300) to be positioned below the reservoir while a white LED panel provided back-lighting from above.
 The camera captured sequences of images as the worm moved within the channel.
-An example image sequence is shown in Figure~1 of the main text, and a schematic of the setup is presented in Sup.~Fig.~S\ref{SupFig:Experimental_Setup}.
+An example image sequence is shown in Figure~1 of the main text, and a schematic of the setup is presented in Fig.~\ref{SupFig:Experimental_Setup}.